 Wrapping It Up

-If you want to invest in commercial real estate, there are plenty of things you need to keep in mind.
+If you want to invest in commercial real estate, you need to keep plenty of things in mind.
 These include choosing the right property, selecting how you want to invest, and considering the impact of taxes and contractual leases on your returns.